 I met lots of passionate amateur participants.
 I still think that their presence is essential for competition.
 Thank you for the interest they have shown for the subject that I exposed their.

 A "Nordic" category was also offered to local fans.
 To further boost our competitions, I think there should be no hesitation to further open access.

 Well done to the organizers for their transparency.
 I always suggested: "Be transparent about your contest, results and discus hobby emerge strengthened "

 It is a long process…

 To finish, here's the video that complements this article ...
 Do not hesitate to subscribe, "Like" and share!

 I dedicate this report to my friend Cüneyt Birol who could not join us ...

-"Wickedness can surround itself with forms more or less attractive, it always ends up to piercing; but she is not long ignored by the careful observer. "
+"Wickedness can surround itself with forms more or less attractive, it always ends up to piercing; it is not long ignored by the keen observer. "